Growing Kohlrabi

 They’re calling for frost tomorrow night.
 Do I need to pick the kohlrabi?

 Frost actually enhances the flavor of kohlrabi.
-A hard freeze – the kind that kills all vegetation – will harm kohlrabi.
+A hard freeze, though, the kind that kills vegetation, will harm kohlrabi.
 If a hard freeze is imminent, go ahead and harvest the kohlrabi.
-But if it’s just a light frost, don’t worry.
-You can also use frost protection blankets (similar to floating row covers) to cover plants during heavier frosts.
-Frost blankets can add weeks to your growing – and harvesting – season.
+But if it's just a light frost, don't worry.
+You can also use frost protection blankets (similar to floating row covers) to cover plants.
+Frost blankets can add weeks to your growing - and harvesting - season.